Home Donate New Search Gallery How-To Books Links Workshops About Contact

 The serial number is engraved in the lens mount and filled with black paint.
 You have to remove the lens from a body or remove the rear cap to see it.

 This lens is very sharp.
-This Canon 50mm f/1.2L is the sharpest high-speed 50mm I've ever used.
+This Canon 50mm f/1.2L is the sharpest high-speed 50mm I've ever used; it's just as sharp as slow 50mm lenses, which are the sharpest lenses there are.

 Ryan Rockwell